theupdateframework/python-tuf/tuf/client/README.md

 ## Overview of the Update Process

-1. The software update system instructs TUF to check for updates.
+0. The software update system instructs TUF to check for updates.

+1. Tuf loads the trusted root metadata file.s

+2. Updates the root metadata file to the latest trustworthy version.
+Establish a trusted line of continuity to the latest root version.

+3. Download and validates the timestamp metadata file.

-2. TUF downloads and verifies timestamp.json.
+4. If timestamp.json indicates that snapshot.json has changed, TUF downloads and verifies snapshot.json.

-3. If timestamp.json indicates that snapshot.json has changed, TUF downloads and verifies snapshot.json.
+5. If snapshot.json indicates that any of the top-level targets metadata and/or delegated targets metadata has changed, TUF downloads and verifies targets.json and/or all changed delegated target files.

-4. TUF determines which metadata files listed in snapshot.json differ from those described in the last snapshot.json that TUF has seen.
-If root.json has changed, the update process starts over using the new root.json.

-5. TUF provides the software update system with a list of available files according to targets.json.
+6. Verify the desired target against its target's metadata.

-6. The software update system instructs TUF to download a specific target file.
+7. The software update system instructs TUF to download a specific target file.

-7. TUF downloads and verifies the file and then makes the file available to the software update system.
+8. TUF downloads and verifies the file and then makes the file available to the software update system.

 If at any point in the above procedure there is a problem (i.e., if unexpired,